zubxxr/AV-Map-Creation-Workflow/README.md

 ![image](https://github.com/user-attachments/assets/a9c2e77c-0f3f-47fd-8a03-29f0ed805781)

-> Make sure lanelet2 is good by opening new tab, loading it in, and seeing if its good.
+> Make sure the lanelet2 map is good by exporting it, reimporting it into VMB again, and making sure all the lanelets are correct and not broken.
+This can happen due to a bug.
-> Also run planning sim on it to make sure its all drivable in all directions
+> Next, load the map into Autoware PSIM and make sure all areas of the map are routable.

 9. Export the Lanelet2 map:
    - Go to **File > Export Lanelet2Maps**